 Depending on other people is not always a bad thing.
 As an African proverb states, “If you want to go fast, go alone.
 But if you want to go far, go together.”

 When you work with others, you have an accountability partner who motivates you to continue.
 However, the problem arises when you depend too much on others.

 It is comparable to those group projects you had in school.
 If you don’t like to procrastinate, you will be frustrated by a partner who does not look at the assignment until a week before its due date.

 To stop feeling restless and keep others from siphoning your motivation, you need to collaborate with people who share your core values.

 Burnout is no joke.
 It is usually the result of trying to do too much too quickly.
 You feel as if you have lost time; you want to make up for the last five years in a short time.

-Similarly, someone has wanted to start a business for the past couple of years.
+Similarly, imagine someone has wanted to start a business for the past couple of years.
 They have always found a reason to push the date back, but now they feel a sense of urgency.
-They slave away in their day job and work and work on the business all night, causing them only to get an hour of sleep.
+They slave away in their day job and work and work on the business all night, causing them to get only an hour of sleep.

 You may undoubtedly feel like things are finally progressing in the right direction, but how long can you keep this pace up?

-When you eventually burnout, you will be feeling restless, significantly when your gains slowly erode.
+When you eventually burn out, you will be feeling restless, significantly when your gains slowly erode.
 Because of that, you need to maintain a realistic timeline for your goals.
 Remember: You are building a life-changing habit, and that takes time.

 7. Being an Army of One